Nymphaea: Conservation

 Several species are in danger of extinction.
 Nymphaea thermarum is classified as critically endangered (CR), Nymphaea loriana is classified as endangered (EN), Nymphaea stuhlmannii is classified as endangered (EN), and Nymphaea nouchali var. mutandaensis is also classified as endangered (EN).

 Cultivation

-Water lilies are not only decorative, but also provide useful shade which helps reduce the growth of algae in ponds and lakes.
+Water lilies are not only decorative, but also provide useful shade which helps reduce the growth of algae in ponds and lakes and some species are keeping in aquariums. an example is nymphaea lotus.
 Many of the water lilies familiar in water gardening are hybrids and cultivars.
 These cultivars have gained the Royal Horticultural Society's Award of Garden Merit: